imaoca/robust/README.md

 # Trial site SSH accounts

 The trial site is currently available.
-If you want to try it, please send us your SSH public key.
+If you want to try it, please send us your SSH public key and group number.
 After creating an account, we will send you your login information.
-Please contact below.
+Please DM me via Slack.

 @Naoki Takayama [JP.22tw.Sf]

-Currently, trial site login rights are only granted to "GCC 2021 Online" participants.
+Currently, trial site login rights are only granted to "GCC 2022 Taiwan" participants.

 # Trial Site Schedule Management